US marks 9/11 with somber tributes; Trump speaks at PA site

 For Nicholas Haros Jr., that concern is officials who make comparisons to 9/11 or invoke it for political purposes.

 This year's anniversary comes as a heated midterm election cycle kicks into high gear.
-But there have long been some efforts to separate the solemn anniversary from politics.
-The group 9/11 Day, which promotes volunteering on an anniversary service in 2009, routinely asks candidates not to campaign or run political ads for the day.
+But there have long been some efforts to separate the solemn anniversary from political campaigns.
+The group 9/11 Day, which promotes volunteering on the anniversary, asks candidates not to campaign or run political ads for the day.
 Organizers of the ground zero ceremony allow politicians to attend, but they've been barred since 2011 from reading names or delivering remarks.

-If not political speeches, some victims' relatives made appeals to patriotism and support for the military and first responders as they read names.
-Mary Ann Marino said her family is humbled by the actions of first responders like her husband, firefighter Kenneth Marino, but "our hearts still ache for what should have been."
+If not political speeches, there were politically tinged appeals from some victims' relatives amid the reading.

+"May we support our president to lead our country," said Joanne Barbara, who lost her husband, Fire Department Assistant Chief Gerard Barbara.

 Other relatives laid bare the toll their losses had taken on their families.
-Thomas Langer said his brother, Timmy, "drank himself to death" over the grief of losing his wife, Vanessa, and their unborn child on Sept.
+Thomas Langer said his brother, Timmy, "drank himself to death" after losing his wife, Vanessa, and their unborn child on Sept.
 11.

-"I witnessed my brother endure the pain that no one human being was ever meant to bear," Thomas Langer said, adding that he had struggled with despair himself.
+"I witnessed my brother endure the pain that no one human being was ever meant to bear," Thomas Langer said.

 Sept.
 11 still shapes American policy, politics and everyday experiences in places from airports to office buildings, even if it's less of a constant presence in the public consciousness after 17 years.